Consider Your Credit Situation When Getting a Divorce

 - Marital debt: Any debt you incurred together as a married couple is the responsibility of both parties.
 This includes debts beyond just credit accounts, such as mortgages, car loans, tax debts and more.
 Figure out exactly which debts are joint responsibility before the divorce.

-To learn more about your options and obligations as you seek the dissolution of your marriage, speak with an experienced Long Island divorce attorney at Bryan L. Salamone & Associates.
+To learn more about your options and obligations as you seek the dissolution of your marriage, speak with an experienced family law attorney at Bryan L. Salamone & Associates.